albihasani94/albihasani94.github.io/_drafts/2020-09-22-helidon-se-x.md

 Sorry movies are closed
 ```

-This is a more readable message, automatically transformed from the thrown exception to the json response, but the logs still pop-up an important warning:
+This is a more readable message, automatically transformed from the thrown exception to the json response, but the logs still pop up an important warning:

 ```java
 2020.09.22 01:04:44 WARNING io.helidon.webserver.RequestRouting Thread[nioEventLoopGroup-3-1,10,main]: Default error handler: Unhandled exception encountered.